fbgallet/roam-extension-live-ai-assistant/docs/api-keys-and-pricing.md

 ## Choose your LLMs provider

 If you haven't already, you will need to create a user account with one of the following providers.
 Payment is made to them and generally involves crediting your account in advance with a specific amount (you can start with 5 or 10$, which is usually more than enough for several months).
-All features of Live AI Assistant have been tested with OpenAI and Anthropic models, and they also work well with DeepSeek and Llama3.3 on Groq.
+All features of Live AI Assistant have been tested with OpenAI and Anthropic models, and they also work well with DeepSeek, Grok and Llama3.3 on Groq.
 Most models available on OpenRouter work for generative AI, but it's more unpredictable for Query Agents and Live Outliner.
 Currently, Gemini models work only with generative AI, not agents.

 ## Get API Keys